Top 3 Best Intel Core i9 Laptop 12th Gen

 Performance Under Workload

 The XPS 15 packs quite a punch for a relatively slim machine like this, even better than some of the higher-priced similar machines.
-With an Ultra HD display configuration, you can get an Intel Core i9-8950HK processor with the clock speed of 4.8GHz accompanied by 32GB of RAM.
+With an Ultra HD display configuration, you can get an Intel Core i9 Processor-8950HK processor with the clock speed of 4.8GHz accompanied by 32GB of RAM.

 During our test, Dell XPS 15 performs great while we open 20 Google Chrome tabs with windows defender running and a 4K video playing in the background at the same time.